-According to statistics from 2012, the population of Flintshire is 150,500.
+According to the Office for National Statistics, the population of Flintshire was c157,000 in 2020.

 There are 9 principal settlements in Flintshire and residential areas are concentrated along the coastal areas of the County.
 Most residents live in and around the towns of Connah's Quay, Shotton, Queensferry, Mold, Buckley, Holywell, Bagillt and Hawarden.